fbq('track', 'ViewContent');

 Don't Be a Turkey!

-Second graders are expected to add and subtract within 20 fluently.
 This is no easy task, but this game helps them master the 9s trick!

 Don't be a turkey!
 My students LOVE this turkey themed game for practicing the +9 trick!
 There's a freebie so you can try it out!

 I find, once the kids catch onto the tens trick, the nines trick is easy!
-I first use a number grid like THIS ONE to show them how easy it is to do "ten more".
+I first use a number grid, like THIS ONE to show them how easy it is to do "ten more".
 From there, it's pretty easy to figure out "nine more".

 Don't be a turkey!
 My students LOVE this turkey themed game for practicing the +9 trick!
 There's a freebie so you can try it out!

-A Couple of Freebies for Veterans Day
+A Couple of Dollar Deals for Veterans Day

 Somehow Halloween is over, we have Veterans Day in less than a week!